-- 1. Minn.
+1. Minn.
 Stat. § 14.14, subd.
 1a.
-On the day the proposed amendments are published in the State Register, the MPCA will send an electronic notice, using GovDelivery, with a hyperlink to the webpage where electronic copies of the Dual Notice of Intent to Adopt Rules (Notice), proposed rule amendments, and SONAR can be viewed.
-The GovDelivery notice will be sent to all parties who have registered with the MPCA to receive notices of the "Use class changes Class 2 and Class 7" and the "Tiered Aquatic Life Uses (TALU)" rulemakings.
-Parties who are registered to receive non-electronic notice will receive copies of the Notice and the proposed rule amendments via U.S. Mail.
-Both the electronic and U.S. Mail notice will be sent at least 33 days before the end of the public comment period. - Minn.
+On the day the proposed amendments are published in the State Register, the MPCA will send an electronic notice, using GovDelivery, with a hyperlink to the webpage where electronic copies of the Notice of Hearing (Notice), proposed rule amendments, and SONAR can be viewed.
+The GovDelivery notice will be sent to all parties who have registered with the MPCA to receive notices of the "2021-2022 Use class changes - Class 2" rulemaking.
+Parties who are registered to receive non-electronic notice will receive copies of the Notice and the proposed rule amendments via U.S. mail.
+Both the electronic and U.S. mail notice will be sent at least 33 days before the end of the public comment period.

+- Minn.
 Stat. § 14.116.
-The MPCA will send a cover letter to the chairs and ranking minority party members of the legislative policy and budget committees with jurisdiction over the subject matter of the proposed amendments, and to the Legislative Coordinating Commission, as required by Minn.
+The MPCA will send a cover letter by electronic or U.S. mail to the chairs and ranking minority party members of the legislative policy and budget committees with jurisdiction over the subject matter of the proposed amendments, and to the Legislative Coordinating Commission, as required by Minn.
 Stat. § 14.116.
 The letter will include a link to electronic copies of the Notice, proposed rule amendments, and SONAR.
 This Notice will be sent at least 33 days before the end of the comment period. - 3.
 Minn.
 Stat. § 14.131.
-The MPCA will send a copy of the SONAR to the Legislative Reference Library in accordance with Minn.
+The MPCA will send a copy of the SONAR by electronic or U.S. mail to the Legislative Reference Library in accordance with Minn.
 Stat. § 14.131 when the Notice required under Minn.
 Stat. § 14.14, subd.
 1a, is sent.
 This Notice will be sent at least 33 days before the end of the comment period. - 4.
 Minn.
 Stat. §14.111.
 If the rule affects farming operations, Minn.
 Stat. § 14.111 requires an agency to provide a copy of a proposed rule that will affect farming operations to the Commissioner of the Minnesota Department of Agriculture no later than 30 days before publication of the proposed rule amendments in the State Register.
 The MPCA does not believe the proposed amendments will directly affect agricultural land or farming operations.
-However, because the proposed amendments include designated uses for some agricultural ditches and because some of the designated uses are in areas with high agricultural activity, the MPCA will send a copy of the proposed rule amendments to the Commissioner of the Department of Agriculture at least 30 days in advance of publishing the proposed amendments in the State Register. - 5.
-Minn.
+However, because the proposed amendments include designated uses for some agricultural ditches and because some of the designated uses are in areas with high agricultural activity, the MPCA will send a copy of the proposed rule amendments by electronic or U.S. mail to the Commissioner of the Department of Agriculture at least 30 days in advance of publishing the proposed amendments in the State Register.

+5. Minn.
 Stat. § 115.44, subd.
 7, states: